-Use the inserted and deleted Tables
+Use the inserted and deleted tables

-DML trigger statements use two special tables: the deleted table and the inserted tables.
+DML trigger statements use two special tables: the deleted and inserted tables.
 SQL Server automatically creates and manages these tables.
 You can use these temporary, memory-resident tables to test the effects of certain data modifications and to set conditions for DML trigger actions.
 You cannot directly modify the data in the tables or perform data definition language (DDL) operations on the tables, such as CREATE INDEX.

 In DML triggers, the inserted and deleted tables are primarily used to perform the following:

 Insert or update data in base tables underlying a view.

 Test for errors and take action based on the error.

 Find the difference between the state of a table before and after a data modification and take actions based on that difference.

 The deleted table stores copies of the affected rows in the trigger table before they were changed by a DELETE or UPDATE statement (the trigger table is the table on which the DML trigger runs).
 During the execution of a DELETE or UPDATE statement, the affected rows are first copied from the trigger table and transferred to the deleted table.

 The inserted table stores copies of the new or changed rows after an INSERT or UPDATE statement.
 During the execution of an INSERT or UPDATE statement, the new or changed rows in the trigger table are copied to the inserted table.
 The rows in the inserted table are copies of the new or updated rows in the trigger table.